Last Updated on May 31, 2023 by Dave Schoenbeck

-When creating a selling technique for your business, it is important to build a memorable system that your employees will rally around.
+When creating a selling technique for your business, building a memorable system that your employees will rally around is essential.
 An effective selling technique isn’t just about the salespeople closing a deal—it should be something the entire company can use to keep their priorities straight.
-There’s a lot to be learned from the way other businesses have approached this issue.
+There’s much to learn from how other businesses have approached this issue.

 The Macy’s M.A.G.I.C.
 Selling Strategy

 When I was overseeing the Babies “R” Us retail chain, we needed to develop an easy-to-remember retail selling technique that would help our sales floor associates repetitively create sales and delight guests.
 We came up with several ideas, but then we heard about Macy’s using a mnemonic device to ensure consistency in their selling strategy: M.A.G.I.C.

 The Macy’s M.A.G.I.C. sales acronym stands for: